Blue-Matter/multiSA/README.md

-Funding for development of MSA is provided by the NOAA Fisheries Bluefin Tuna Research Program ([BTRP](https://www.fisheries.noaa.gov/grant/bluefin-tuna-research-program) Grant NA23NMF4720184) in collaboration with the Ocean Foundation.
+Funding for development of MSA is provided by the NOAA Fisheries Bluefin Tuna Research Program ([BTRP](https://www.fisheries.noaa.gov/grant/bluefin-tuna-research-program) Grants NA23NMF4720184 and NA24NMFX472C0008-T1-01) in collaboration with the Ocean Foundation.

 Atlantic bluefin tuna (*Thunnus thynnus*) is the first intended case study.